-[FILENAME]

-'''

-ARRTYPE [DRIVE:][PATH]FILENAME

-'''

-This argument specifies the location and name of the translation script file that ARRTYPE uses to translate the detected array controller ID to a DOS error level.
+Command Line Input Result [FILENAME] ARRTYPE [DRIVE:][PATH]FILENAME This argument specifies the location and name of the translation script file that ARRTYPE uses to translate the detected array controller ID to a DOS error level.
 FILENAME must always be specified.
 However, if [DRIVE:] and [PATH] are unspecified, the utility assumes that FILENAME is in the current working directory.

-'''

-[CONTROLLERORDER | FIRST | QUERY]

-'''

-This command defines which controller to report.

-- CONTROLLER ORDER is a number from 1 to 16 that represents the controller order of the array controller to query. - FIRST reports the ID of the first array controller found. - QUERY displays all array controllers in the system without returning an error level. /?

-This argument enables the server to display an error message and pause before exiting.
+[CONTROLLERORDER FIRST QUERY] This command defines which controller to report. • CONTROLLER ORDER is a number from 1 to 16 that represents the controller order of the array controller to query. • FIRST reports the ID of the first array controller found.
+QUERY displays all array controllers in the system without returning an error level. /?
+This argument displays help information. /P or -P This argument enables the server to display an error message and pause before exiting.